mxochicale/tools/README.md

 # My Collection Of Scientific Tools
+This repository presents various tools that
+I have been using in my journey of becoming a scientist.

 ## _The tools we use have profound (and devious!) influence on our thinking habits, and therefore, on our thinking abilities_
 ~ [Edsger W.Dijkstra.
 1975.
 How do we tell truths that might hurt?](https://www.cs.virginia.edu/~evans/cs655/readings/ewd498.html)

-# These are other tools that I am also familiar with:
+## These are other tools that I am also familiar with:
 * [R](https://github.com/mxochicale/r-code_repository) is a language and environment for statistical computing and graphics.
 * [python](https://github.com/mxochicale/python)  is powerful... and fast;  plays well with others;  runs everywhere;  is friendly & easy to learn;  is Open.
 * [LaTeX](https://github.com/mxochicale/LaTeX) «Lay-tech» is a document preparation